eericheva/langchain_rag/README.md

 Pls, investigate [`start_here.py`](start_here.py).
 The file is exceptionally detailed from the start.

+How to choose retrieval model (llm embedder)? --> [mteb/leaderboard](https://huggingface.co/spaces/mteb/leaderboard), tab:
+Retrieval or Retrieval w/Instruction

+How to choose reranking model (reorder list of releveant documents)? --> [mteb/leaderboard](https://huggingface.co/spaces/mteb/leaderboard), tab:
+Reranking

+How to choose generator model (llm for generate finel answer)? --> [open-llm-leaderboard/open_llm_leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard)

-Pls, refer to the other options and files listed below, to get less commented scripts and examples
+Pls, refer to the other options and files listed below, to get less commented, but more advanced scripts, examples and techniques.

 ### Advanced option to rule RAG: